x1892/Transistors-for-newbee/README.md

 # Transistors-for-newbee
-HI, I'm Riyad.Thanks HCB team to funding on this project. this device is designed for those who wants to learn transistor behaviour.
-To understand and devlop mordan hardweres transistors are the mother component to prioritize.
-If anyone can understand transistors deeply he/she can devlop almost any kind of DIY claculating device.
+Hi, I'm Riyad.
+Thanks to the HCB team for funding this project.

+This device is designed for those who want to learn about transistor behavior.
+To understand and develop modern hardware, transistors are the primary component to prioritize.
+If someone can deeply understand transistors, they can develop almost any kind of DIY calculating device.

-This circuit can be a great gift for your child or anyone interested in electronics.If you find any issues in this system please fix it as you want.It's completely open.
+This is the board.
+You can gift it to your younger sibling, child, or anyone starting with transistors.
+I hope this will help anyone understand the behavior of transistors.

 # The Pcb
 <img width="631" height="557" alt="Screenshot_2026-01-14_22-27-11" src="https://github.com/user-attachments/assets/ac06b659-f135-4949-85fc-c7eaafeea276" />